makrai/notes/coenen1906-visu-bert.md

 * projecting the final-layer keyword embeddings into the semantic subspace discussed in 4.1.3
-  * i.e. multiplying each embedding by our trained semantic probe, we obtained
+  * i.e. multiplying each embedding by our trained semantic probe
   * higher ratio, lower average misclassification rates

 # 5 Conclusion and future work

 * future research
   * What other meaningful subspaces exist?
-After all, there
-  * what the internal geometry can tell us about the specifics of the transformer architecture? ...
-Find areas for improvement, or refine
+  * what the geometry can tell us about the specifics of the transformer

 # Appendix 10